EXCLUSIVE-Zambia to drop treason charges against opposition leader –sources

 "The state will discontinue the treason case in the public interest as both the opposition leader and the head of state are committed to burying their past and starting dialogue envisaged to help address some of the issues the opposition raised after the 2016 elections so that the 2021 elections are better held."

-A spokesman for the UPND said the party was unaware of any plan to release Hichilema.

-"We don't have anything on that.
-We are not privy to the agreement that was entered into between the two leaders and therefore can only wait for tomorrow," UPND spokesman Charles Kakoma said.

-The government source said Lungu is committed to all aspects of the dialogue agreed between the president and the opposition leader, which include promoting peace, stability and public good.
+Lungu is committed to all aspects of the dialogue agreed between the president and the opposition leader, the source said, which include promoting peace, stability and public good.

 "An overt act serious enough to warrant prosecution exists but the public interest seems to be the overriding consideration, so a nolle prosequi will be entered," a public prosecutor told Reuters, using the legal term for the discharge of a case.